schollz/gojot/docs/source/about.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Entry names allow you quick access to a specific entry without having to recall
-a d ate.
+a date.
 Entry names should be unique, as currently **sdees** will load a random
 entry if their are two entries with the same name.

 Collision of entry names
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Currently there are only 14,260,682,650 adjective+verb combinations available for random entry names.
-Thus, a collision probability of 50% will occur after ~120,000 entries.
+Thus, a `collision probability`_ of 50% will occur after ~120,000 entries.
 Collisions are not detrimental, but it will only allow one document to be loaded with the same entry name.
 The reason that this happens is technical, and `is slated to be